raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 #### Multi-head Attention:

 Sometimes its beneficial to get multiple representational subspaces for a word.
-For example in our sentence *I arrived at the bank after crossing the river* when we calculated our representation Z, even though it uses all other words information to re-represent word **bank**, it could be dominated by the the actual word itself.
+For example in our sentence *I arrived at the bank after crossing the river*, when we calculated our representation Z, even though it uses all other words information to re-represent word **bank**, it could be dominated by the the actual word itself.
 So authors of paper thought why not use multiple attention heads(which could be applied in parallel using multiple sets of Query/Key/Value weight matrices).
 Lets try to understand this with a simple example where we used 2 attention heads instead of 1 head which we were used to until now